Chilled Water Buffer Tank Sizing

 3.No pressure and temperature safety valves or hot water expansion vessels are required to be installed as there’s no hot water storage in the instant water heater appliance – Thus you don’t have to comply with the “G3” unvented water heater regulations that we have in the UK for hot water installation.

-3. Unlimited hot water supply: If the capacity of a standard electric storage tank water heater is surpassed, you can run out of hot water if the tank’s capacity is exceeded .In contrast, instantaneous water heaters have an infinite supply of hot water—so long as the demand doesn’t exceed the instant water heaters flow rate capacity.
+3. Unlimited hot water supply / endless hot water: If the capacity of a standard electric storage tank water heater is surpassed, you can run out of hot water if the tank’s capacity is exceeded .In contrast, instantaneous water heaters have an infinite supply of hot water—so long as the demand doesn’t exceed the instant water heaters flow rate capacity.

 4. No standby energy losses: Storage tank water heaters constantly lose heat through the tank walls, even when no hot water is being used.
-Instant hot water heaters eliminate this standby heat loss, further contributing to energy savings.
+Instant hot water heaters eliminate this standby heat loss, further contributing to energy savings and reduce energy bills for your domestic water heating.

 5. Lower risk of leaks and floods: Since instant water heaters don’t store large volumes of hot water, they have a lower risk of leaks and flooding compared to electric storage tank hot water heater models, which can cause water damage if they fail.

-Electric tankless water heaters, with their energy savings and longer lifespan, can make them a cost-effective option in the long run, especially for businesses or households with high hot water demand or and in areas with high energy costs due to their 100% energy efficiency.
+Electric tankless water heaters, with their energy savings and longer lifespan, can make them a cost-effective option in the long run, especially for businesses or households with high hot water demand or require a unlimited supply of heated water and in areas with high energy costs due to their 100% energy efficiency.

 Instantaneous water heaters range